violetEv/violetEv/README.md

 ## About Me

-I am an Informatics student with a strong interest in web and mobile application development.
+I am an Informatics graduate with a strong interest in web and mobile application development.
 I am passionate about learning new technologies and improving my skills in creating innovative and efficient solutions. 🚀

 ## Let's connect 📫